quanqinle/quanqinle.github.io/source/_posts/en/2020-08-14-JUnit-Parameterized-Test.md

 ---

-In JUnit5, we can replace `@Test` with `@ParameterizedTest`, so that the test case can use different parameters and be executed several times in a loop.
+In JUnit5, we can replace `@Test` with `@ParameterizedTest`, so that test cases can use different parameters and be executed several times in a loop.

 <!-- more -->